julienbrg/clair/README.md

 Refer to the Hugo Multilingual Documentation to learn how to add additional language support.

 # Theme Features

-# CDNs
-## Serverless Edge Deploy, Assets, Image Transformations
+## Content Delivery

-Out-of-the-box, Axiom is configured to support self-hosted assets (images, pdfs, fonts, etc.) or content delivery networks.
+Out-of-the-box, Axiom is configured to support assets (images, pdfs, fonts, etc.) which are self-hosted or hosted on a content delivery network.
 Currently, Cloudinary is the only CDN implemented.
 Axiom is also designed to be deployed via CDN to the edge as a JamStack website, for example on Netlify.

-# Frontmatter
+If you've configured Axiom to use a CDN in the _Config_ options above, assets will be served via the CDN.

-## Content Enhancements
+## Frontmatter

 __Private__: Optional.
 Exclude a page or post from robots indexing, sitemaps, and feeds: